openshift/ansible-service-broker/docs/introduction.md

   2. Package
   3. Deploy

+Read more about getting started with APBs [here](https://github.com/fusor/ansible-playbook-bundle/blob/master/docs/getting_started.md).

 ## Ansible Playbook Bundle: Prepare

 The first step to creating an APB is preparing the files required to manage the application’s lifecycle.
-Two methods of preparing the needed files are supported, a guided approach that uses tooling to handle the majority of cases and makes the experience easier as well as an advanced approach that allows an experienced user full control to generate the few required files by hand.
+Two methods of preparing the needed files are supported, a [guided approach](#guided-approach) that uses tooling to handle the majority of cases and makes the experience easier as well as an [advanced approach](#advanced-approach) that allows an experienced user full control to generate the few required files by hand.

 ![Prepare](images/apb-prepare.png)

 ### Guided Approach

 The guided approach leverages and extends [ansible-container](https://github.com/ansible/ansible-container) to provide a solution for building all referenced images, generating a deployment role, and populating the named playbooks an APB requires.

-The use of ansible-container allows a user to create yaml files to express image building and container deployment instructions for multiple environments.
-A translation step looks at this “single source of truth” (main.yml) and translates it to a deployment role targeted for a specific platform, in our case of OpenShift this is powered by the [Kompose](https://github.com/kubernetes-incubator/kompose) project.
+The use of `ansible-container` allows a user to create `yaml` files to express image building and container deployment instructions for multiple environments.
+A translation step looks at this “single source of truth” (`main.yml`) and translates it to a deployment role targeted for a specific platform, in our case of OpenShift this is powered by the [Kompose](https://github.com/kubernetes-incubator/kompose) project.

 As the deployment role is generated from a translation step we recognize that the approach is unlikely to handle